 DUI and Physical Control Charges

-New DUI laws for alcohol and marijuana related offenses in the State of Washington have changed the penalties for a first time offenders in several important respects.
-If you are convicted of a first offense within seven years, you can expect a minimum of one or two days in jail, approximately $900.00 to $1,200.00 minimum fine and costs, and usually 90 days to one year license suspension.
-However, in most cases you may obtain an Ignition Interlock drivers license during the time of suspension.
+New DUI laws for alcohol and marijuana-related offenses in the State of Washington have changed the penalties for first-time offenders in several important respects.
+If you are convicted of a first offense within seven years, you can expect a minimum of one or two days in jail, approximately $900.00 to $1,200.00 minimum fine and costs, and usually 90 days to one-year license suspension.
+However, in most cases, you may obtain an Ignition Interlock drivers license during the time of suspension.
 An Ignition Interlock must be installed in your car for at least a year, (although vehicles owned by or operated for an employer may be easily exempted from the ignition interlock requirement), and high-risk insurance is required for the next three years.
 You would likely be placed on probation for one to five years, and you would also be required to obtain an alcohol evaluation and complete any recommended alcohol program.
 Information on what to do when you are first arrested for a DUI or Physical Control is contained under a separate heading.

 However, it is important to know that just because you are charged with a DUI, doesn't mean you that you will be found guilty.
 There are many possible defenses and many opportunities to reach a much better outcome.
 Don't plead guilty.
 Get experienced professional help.
 Call the attorneys of Kendrick and Malane.

 In addition, the legislature has now enacted a process for issuing temporary licenses, probationary licenses, and in many circumstances, suspending or revoking a person's license through a separate Department of Licensing process, usually regardless of the outcome of your case in court.
 However, again, there are a number of opportunities for defense.